vuminhtue/SMU_Machine_Learning_Python/_episodes/10-Kaggle_Supervised_Learning.md

 - Once model built and trained, apply to the **test.csv**__ and create the output as in format of sample_submission.csv
 - Write all analyses in Rmd format.

-## 10.2 Create the Rmd format with following Data Science workflow:
+## 10.2 Create the content with following Data Science workflow:

 ### Step 1: Load library, Load data